Porphyria Cutanea Tarda: A Case Report

 TLDR Stopping oral contraceptives improved symptoms of porphyria cutanea tarda in a young woman.

 This case report described a 23-year-old woman with porphyria cutanea tarda, a metabolic disorder linked to reduced uroporphyrinogen decarboxylase activity.
-The patient experienced increased facial and neck hair growth, which led her to seek laser hair removal.
+The patient experienced increased facial and neck hair growth, leading her to seek laser hair removal.
 After four treatments, a sore developed on her nose, and biochemical analyses confirmed the diagnosis.
-The use of oral contraceptives, specifically drospirenone and ethinyl estradiol, was identified as a potential trigger, as discontinuation led to clinical improvement.
-The report highlighted hypertrichosis as an early sign of the disease, often preceding other symptoms, and noted the unclear mechanisms by which estrogens influence disease expression.
+The patient had been using oral contraceptives, which were discontinued, resulting in clinical improvement, suggesting the contraceptives' role in triggering the condition.
+The report highlighted hypertrichosis as an early sign of porphyria cutanea tarda, often preceding other symptoms.